millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 -   Oracle SQL Developer (see [Oracle Technology Network download site](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html)).
     We recommend that you download version 17.4 or later, because this version contains enhancements for key Autonomous DW Cloud features.
 SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.

-    **Note**:
-    If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous DW Cloud.
+    * Note *: If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous DW Cloud.
     If you are a non-Windows user, download and install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your Operating System.
 Download and extract the [Java Cryptography Encryption Archive](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to the directory as indicated in the README.txt.

 # Section 1.
-Provisioning an ADWC Service
+Provisioning an ADWC Instance

 In this section you will be provisioning an ADWC database using the cloud console.